 (i) the controller of that property of the corporation; or

 (ii) if the corporation is a company under external administration

 Transfer of books to new controller

-The former controller must transfer to the new controller, within 5 business days after the new controller is appointed, possession or control of any books relating to the control of the property that are in the former controller's possession or control.
+The former controller must transfer to the new controller, within 5 business days after the new controller is appointed, possession or control of any books relating to the control of the property that are in the former controller

 The former controller may take a copy of any part of the books before transferring possession or control of them to the new controller.